willcl-ark/bitcoin-core-docker/README.md

 }
 ```

-In the background, `bitcoin-cli` read the information automatically from `/home/bitcoin/.bitcoin/regtest/.cookie`.
-In production, the path would not contain the regtest part.
+`bitcoin-cli` reads the authentication credentials automatically from the [data directory](https://github.com/bitcoin/bitcoin/blob/master/doc/files.md#data-directory-layout), on mainnet this means from `/home/bitcoin/.bitcoin/.cookie`.

 #### Using rpcauth for remote authentication